 - 1. Deburr shaft especially around the keyway area. - 2.
-Hold the pump in a vice, cover down and remove the grub screw from the lockable shaft bearing collar.
-Remove collar (item 16), by undoing the grubcrew, then tap the collar in a clockwise orientation by using a pin punch-tapping the hole provided.
-Once the collar is removed the bearing should now rotate freely on the shaft.
-Deburr the indentation in the shaft and keyway - 3.
-Unscrew the 3 off 6mm bolts to remove the bearing housing, (this may be tight due to the sealant used during assembly).
-This can be done by holding the bearing housing and twisting the body.
-In extreme cases the three holes are already drilled for an M8 tap, but because the bearing is an elliptical lock type there should be no need for a bearing puller. - 4.
+Hold the pump in a vice, cover down, and remove the grub screw from the lockable shaft bearing collar.
+Remove collar. - 3.
+Unscrew the 3 off 6mm bolts to remove the bearing housing (this may be tight due to the sealant used during assembly).
+This can be done by holding the bearing housing and twisting the body. - 4.
 Remove static seal plate from bearing housing, noting dowel pin in plate location face, and place to one side. - 5.
 Undo the three grubscrews on the mechanical seal collar and gently pull off shaft, again put to one side.
 (Remove secondary collar if there is one present).
-Press out the seal housing bearing.

-- 6. Mark the cover, body and flange, for orientation, then hold in the vice with the shaft pointing upwards.
-Remove the 6 off 6mm cap head screws and remove the rotor/flange assembly by pulling upwards, place to one side. - 7.
-Turn the housing over and remove the cover bolts, place the body and cover to one side. - 8.
+Press out the seal housing bearing. - 6.
+Mark the cover and body for orientation and hold in the vice with the shaft pointing downwards.
+Remove the 8 off 8mm cap head screws and remove the cover assembly by pulling upwards, place to one side. - 7.
+Making sure there is sufficient clearance underneath the pump, (to prevent damage to the rotor vanes) press the rotor out through the body. - 8.
 The individual parts must now be inspected for damage.
-The keyway in the end of the rotor must be in good condition and there must not be any deep scratches or grooves on the following surfaces: - The ID surface of the housing - The OD & end face of the rotor - The OD of the idler and both faces of the idler - The inside surfaces of the cover including surfaces on the crescent - Areas on the shaft of the rotor were the seal seats
+The keyway in the end of the rotor must be in good condition and there must not be any deep scratches or grooves on the following surfaces. - The ID surface of the housing and OD of the rotor - The end face of the rotor - The OD of the idler - Both faces of the idler - The inside surfaces of the cover including surfaces on the crescent - Areas on the shaft of the rotor were the seal seats.